 January 6th is a very important holiday in Spain as the entire country celebrates the Epiphany, or Dia de Los Reyes Magos.
 On the eve of Epiphany (January 5th), every city, town, and village prepares for the arrival of the Three Kings of the Orient by organizing various processions and fiestas, including the famous La Cabalgata de los Reyes Magos, an exciting parade and a cultural experience in its own right.

-This is the time when the Reyes Magos with their camels and other peculiar characters arrive in town on a decorated float, throwing sweets to the crowds of children that line the streets.
+This is the time when the Reyes Magos, with their camels and other peculiar characters, arrive in town on a decorated float, throwing sweets to the crowds of children that line the streets.

-Some of the most spectacular Three Kings Parades can be seen in Alcoi (Alicante), Barcelona, Madrid, Malaga, Valencia, and Zaragoza.
+Some of the most spectacular Three Kings Parades can be seen in Alcoi (Alicante), Barcelona, Madrid, Málaga, Valencia, and Zaragoza.

-During the night between January 5 and 6 the three wise men – Melchoir, Caspar, and Balthazar – come to bring the children their presents, as they did when they first visited baby Jesus in Bethlehem.
+During the night between January 5 and 6, the three wise men – Melchoir, Caspar, and Balthazar – come to bring the children their presents, as they did when they first visited baby Jesus in Bethlehem.
 Accordingly, on the eve of Epiphany, children leave food, wine, and water for the kings and their camels, and on January 6th, they wake up eager to find the gifts left by the Reyes Magos.

 Nativity Scenes and Christmas Decorations in Spain

-Flamboyant decorations, special lighting, and Christmas trees are a common sight in Spain during the winter holidays, but what really makes Christmastime here so special are the amazing nativity scenes (belén), set up all over the country, in various shapes, colors, and styles.
+Flamboyant decorations, special lighting, and Christmas trees are a common sight in Spain during the winter holidays, but what really makes Christmastime here so special are the amazing nativity scenes (belén) set up all over the country in various shapes, colors, and styles.

 Christmas Markets in Spain